Accessible Transportation Options

 - Campus visitors may use accessible spaces when displaying a Cornell University-issued accessible visitor's parking permit.

-- A state-issued accessible parking placard or license plate and payment is required in Parkmobile and meter/paystation parking spaces.
+- A state-issued accessible parking placard or license plate and payment are required in Parkmobile and meter/pay station parking spaces.

 Student Accessible Parking Permits